top of page

 • Legally enforceable

-• Accepted by lenders or title companies
+• Accepted by lenders and title companies

 • Recorded with the county

-Real Estate Documents That Must Be Notarized in Florida
+Real Estate Documents That MUST Be Notarized

 1. Deeds